jonashackt/crossplane-argocd/README.md

 There's also [Hashicorps own Vault Agent](https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent) and the [Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver), who both handle secrets without the need for Kubernetes Secrets.
 The first works with a per-pod based sidecar approach to connect to Vault via the agent and the latter uses the Container Storage Interface.

-Both look nice, but I found the following the most promising solution right now: The [External Secrets Operator](https://external-secrets.io/latest/).
+Both look nice, but I found the following the most promising solution right now: The [External Secrets Operator (ESO)](https://external-secrets.io/latest/).
 Featuring also a lot of GitHub stars External Secrets simply creates a Kubernetes Secret for each external secret.
 According to the docs:

 > "ExternalSecret, SecretStore and ClusterSecretStore that provide a user-friendly abstraction for the external API that stores and manages the lifecycle of the secrets for you."